Azure-Samples/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/SampleDocuments/README.md

 # Sample Documents

 In this folder you'll find example documents that you may receive in your VM.
 You can practice interacting with the document locally instead of having to create a VM.
-Below is a sample of using the samples in windows powershell:
+Below is an example in powershell using the document samples.

 # Powershell Example
 **PS C:\Users\UserName\Desktop>** $events = ConvertFrom-Json (Get-Content .\SampleScheduledEventsDocument.json)